Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

    - Alert rule name: **Alert on VM deallocate**

-   - Description: **Raise an alert any time any VM in the HOLRG resource group is stop-deallocated**
+   - Description: **Raise an alert any time any VM in the HOLRG resource group is stop-deallocated**.

    - Save alert to resource group: **HOLRG**